 - Unstably Housed: This is a new category of homelessness, and it applies to families with children or unaccompanied youth (up to age 24) who have not had a lease or ownership interest in a housing unit in the last 60 or more days, have had two or more moves in the last 60 days, and who are likely to continue to be unstably housed because of disability or multiple barriers to employment.

 - Fleeing or Attempting to Flee Domestic Violence: This includes spousal or significant other, dating violence, sexual assault, stalking, or other dangerous or life-threatening situations related to violence; have no other residence; and lack the resources or support networks to obtain other permanent housing.
-This category is similar to the current practice regarding people who are fleeing domestic violence.

-Here in our community, at any given time, over 400 individuals are considered homeless.
+Here in our community at any given time, over 400 individuals are considered homeless.

 Our duty at Montana Rescue Mission is to heal the broken and lift up the poor.
 To assist individuals in overcoming the challenges that led to their current state of homelessness or poverty.